dropbox/stone/doc/generator_ref.rst

                             A string used to construct the location of a Python method for a given route; use {ns} as a placeholder for namespace name and {route} for the route name.
-                            This is used to translate Babel doc references to routes to references in Python docstrings.
+                            This is used to translate Stone doc references to routes to references in Python docstrings.

 The above prints the help string specific to the included Python generator.